thomas-roos/aws-greengrass-lite/README.md

 ## Dependencies

-The following dependencies are required to build Nucleus and all of the included plugins
+The following dependencies are required to build Nucleus and all the included plugins

 - Linux kernel >=5.15